Are you about to visit China and wondering what the best souvenirs are?

 From Chinese cloisonné, silk and tea to the more obscure propaganda posters, there’s something for everyone.

 Let me know in the comments what your favorite one is, or if I’ve forgotten any.

 Have a great time shopping for souvenirs in China!

 Thanks for reading my blog.
-I’ve also written one on travel apps for China which you’ll find really helpful.
-It’s always good to arrive in China prepared!
+I’ve also written an article about tipping in China which you’ll find really helpful.
+Hint: you don’t need to tip in China but there are exceptions.

 What is the most popular souvenir in China?

 It depends on your preferences, but most tourists love Chinese tea, silk and jade.